Iqbalca/speech_to_text/README.md

-# Speec to Text Recognition
+# Speech to Text Recognition

 #### This repository uses the huggingface and the transformers library